tweag/okapi/readme.md

 Okapi configures most of Gazelle's boilerplate with a few helper macros for `WORKSPACE` and `BUILD`.

-The file `WORKSPACE.bazel` specifies dependencies on Okapi, Gazelle and OBazl and handles project-wide setup:
+The file `WORKSPACE` specifies dependencies on Okapi, Gazelle and OBazl and handles project-wide setup:

 ```bzl
 workspace(name = "obazl-project-1")